 How does one stay calm when tensions are flaring?
 This is where calmness is supported by taking the long view.
 The biggest thing to remember is that every conflict is eventually resolved in some form or another.
 The goal “in the moment” is to take steps to reduce the boiling point to a slower simmer for the sake of avoiding saying something that can’t be taken back.
 This is where self-awareness becomes critical.
 Each person should be willing to ask what they are bringing to the table that is stoking conflict.
 They should also have the empathy needed to explore the idea that the person they are butting heads with may be responding out of anger and frustration stemming from unrelated situations.

 2. Listen to Understand Instead of Listening to Argue

-Have you ever stopped to think about how much of an argument with another person is really just an argument with one’s self?
+Have you ever stopped to think about how much of an argument with another person is just an argument with oneself?
 Generally, a person engaged in an argument is spending more time formulating their next point or accusation than they are really hearing what is being said to them.
 As a result, most arguments are ineffective because they really represent two people “giving presentations” instead of collaborating on a shared resolution.
-This is where it’s a good time to look at how the formal mediation process allows people to push past this very limiting habit.
+This is when it’s a good time to look at how the formal mediation process allows people to push past this very limiting habit.

 3. Accentuate the Positive

-Conflict has a very strong negative connotation.
+The conflict has a very strong negative connotation.
 However, conflict resolution is positive by nature.
-A theme of focusing on commonalities is crucial.
+To successfully manage conflict a theme of focusing on commonalities is crucial.
 In addition, empathizing is a powerful aspect of bringing two people together.

 4. Make Points Tactfully